A user's guide to the topological Tverberg conjecture: Proof of Theorem

-The case $r=2$ is the well known {\it double} Whitney trick \cite{RS} (cf. fig. \ref{f:reidall}.II).
-The main idea of proof for $r>2$ \cite{MW}, \cite[\S2]{AMSW} is to invent an $r$-tuple analogue of Whitney trick, i.e. the analogue for higher-multiplicity intersections.
-Why this analogue is non-trivial?
-Take $r=3$.
-If two triple points of opposite signs in $fD_1\cap fD_2\cap fD_3$ are contained in one connected component of $fD_1\cap fD_2$, then we can `cancel' them by double Whitney trick applied to $fD_1\cap fD_2$ and $fD_3$ (see fig. \ref{f:wh3}.a, where $fD_1$ is the square section and $fD_2,fD_3$ are curvilinear sections).
-If not (fig. \ref{f:wh3}.b), then we need to first achieve this property by an analogue of double Whitney trick applied to $fD_1$ and $fD_2$.
-This is analogous to `surgery of the intersection' $fD_1\cap fD_2$, see details in \S\ref{s:ref}, in Lemmas \ref{l:surg}, \ref{t:gdi} below and in \cite[Remark 1.16.a]{AMSW}.
+The case $r=2$ is the well known {\it double} Whitney trick \cite{RS72} (cf. fig. \ref{f:reidall}.II).
+The main idea of proof for $r>2$ \cite{MW15}, \cite[\S2]{AMSW} is to invent an $r$-tuple analogue of the Whitney trick, that is, an analogue for higher-multiplicity intersections.
+To see why this analogue is non-trivial, take $r=3$.
+If two triple points of opposite signs in $fD_1\cap fD_2\cap fD_3$ are contained in one connected component of $fD_1\cap fD_2$, then we can `cancel' them by the double Whitney trick applied to $fD_1\cap fD_2$ and $fD_3$ (see fig. \ref{f:wh3} left, where $fD_1$ is the square section and $fD_2,fD_3$ are curvilinear sections).
+If not (fig. \ref{f:wh3} right), then we need to first achieve this property by an analogue of the double Whitney trick applied to $fD_1$ and $fD_2$.
+This is analogous to `surgery of the intersection' $fD_1\cap fD_2$, see details in Remark \ref{r:mw}, in Lemmas \ref{l:surg}, \ref{t:gdi} below and in \cite[Remark 1.16.a]{AMSW}.